QiufangMa/Agent-architecture/draft-xxx-nmrg-agent-ndt-arch.md

 services are not affected and that no problems are introduced.
 Network operators are, therefore, increasingly cautious about making network changes, given that they need to review the solution design as well as evaluate all change impacts, before making any change.
-Then, after the change, they need to perform dialing tests, monitor traffic, and manually check table entries.
+Then, after the change, they need to perform dialling tests, monitor traffic, and manually check table entries.

 A Network Digital Twin (NDT) {{?I-D.irtf-nmrg-network-digital-twin-arch}} was developed to provide a network emulation tool for scenario planning, impact analysis, and change management.
 Integrating